TD Bank is a prominent online bank and lending institution whose origin dates all the way back to 1855.

 - Availability: Some TD Bank products are only available in states where they have brick and mortar branches.

-- Limited rewards: Interest rates on their products are not as high as you can get with online savings and checking accounts.
+- Limited rewards: Interest rates on their products are not as high as you can get with some online savings and checking accounts.

 - Fees: Most of their checking and savings accounts have fees.
+However, these can often be waived by maintaining minimum balances in your accounts.

 Is TD Bank for You?